MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-bulk-install-client.md

 ## Step 1: Deploy the new Teams application

->[!Note]
->All steps must be completed to successfully deploy the new Teams.
+All steps must be completed to successfully deploy the new Teams.

 #### Option A: Download and install new Teams for a single computer